This post was sponsored by the California Dried Plum Board. Although I was compensated to write this post, all opinions are my own.

 To pick the plums off the tree, one person operates the tree shaker, which grabs trees by the trunk and shakes it so that the fruits fall from the tree.
 On the other side of a tree is another tractor with a large catcher to collect the fallen fruits and sort out loose twigs and leaves.
 It’s a noisy process, but fun for me to watch, as I don’t get to see it often living in a city.

 The whole trip inspired me to cook with prunes at home!
-I wanted to mimic the tasty prune and miso sauce that Chef Barbara Alexander prepared for the panel.
-So I made a stir fry sauce that is made of prune puree, miso, water, soy sauce, garlic powder, and sesame oil.
-It is a great sauce for stir fry noodles.
+I wanted to mimic the tasty prune and miso sauce that Chef Barbara Alexander prepared for the panel, so I made a stir fry sauce that is made of prune puree, miso, water, soy sauce, garlic powder, and sesame oil.
+It is a great sauce for these tofu stir fry noodles.

 Tofu Stir Fry Noodles with Dried Plum Sauce